CornellDataScience/computecluster/vllm.md

 sbatch ~/vllm-server.sh
 ```

-Wait 1-3 minutes for the model to load.
-Check if ready:
+The model might take a few minutes to load.
+To check if ready:

 ```bash
 curl http://compute1:8000/v1/models